TheMrMilchmann/gradle-curseforge-publish/README.md

             // Specify which game and version the mod/plugin targets (optional)
             // When using the ForgeGradle plugin, this information is usually inferred and set automatically. includeGameVersions { type, version -> type == "minecraft-1-16" && version == "1-16-5" }

+            // Specify which Java version is supported (optional)
+            // When using the ForgeGradle plugin, this information is usually inferred and set automatically. javaVersion("18")

             artifact {
                 changelog = Changelog("Example changelog...", ChangelogType.TEXT) // The changelog (required)